flueke/mvme/doc/sphinx/source/analysis.rst

 * *limits* (two doubles)

   Two double values forming the interval ``[lowerLimit, upperLimit)`` that the parameters value should fall into.
-This is used by histogram sinks to determine the parameters range and thus calculate the binning.
+This is used by histogram sinks and calibration operators to determine the parameters range and thus calculate the binning.

 Input types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~